-During the call, ask them how they like to work with clients, suggests Art Markman, PhD, a psychology professor at the University of Texas at Austin.
+During the call, ask them how they like to work with clients, suggests Markman.
 In other words, what is their approach to therapy?
 Their answer can give you a sense of whether this is someone you would work well with.